NIS2 Directive (EU 2022/2555): Requirements & Deadlines

 10. Use of multi-factor authentication and continuous authentication solutions

 The directive specifies these measures must be proportionate to the risk, taking into account exposure to risks, organisation size, the likelihood and severity of incidents, and the societal and economic impact of potential incidents.
+Measure 1 effectively requires a documented risk management framework; ISO/IEC 27005, aligned with ENISA's interoperable EU framework, is the most common way to satisfy it.

 Article 23 — Reporting Obligations